goyal-coder/JS-notes/README.md

 # Taking input from user
 1. Noob do this: using prompt
 2. Using HTML input and then getting the value the user entered in the textbox.
 (COOL..Isnt it?)

+# Typecasting
+basically changing the type of data. like to number or string or maybe boolean.
+- When you try to convert string having a-z to number it will return Nan(not a number) it dont return any error. which is a good thing.

 # Data types